eddie3e/eddie3e/README.md

 - 👋 Hi, I’m @eddie3e
-- 👀 I’m interested in Python, Arduino
+- 👀 I’m interested in Python, Arduino and Java
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Crypto/EVM and encryption
 - 💞️ I’m looking to collaborate on real world devices, bluetooth and database repository
-- 📫 How to reach me: email
+- 📫 How to reach me: email: eracke@gmail.com

 <!---
 eddie3e/eddie3e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.